javidel/modern-data-warehouse/json/json.md

     ![Select sql](./images/select-sql.png)

-18. Run the following **SQL** for creating the credential, replacing useername and password for the information that we already copied before.
+18. Run the following **SQL** for creating the credential, replacing username and password for the information that we already copied before.
     - **username**, it is your **Oracle Cloud user name** that we copied on step number 1 of this task.
-It should be your your email addrees.
+It should be your your email address.
     - **password**, it is the **Auth token** that we copied on step number 6 of this task.

     ```